 Overseas Final Year Project

 Students are allowed to do their FYP overseas.
 This can either be arranged through a GEM programme, or via a separate arrangement (in previous cases, for instance, students started out doing URECA research under professors with overseas collaborators, and were subsequently invited abroad to continue their projects).
 If you go through GEM, it will be up to you to contact a prospective supervisor at the host university, secure his/her agreement, and define an appropriate project.
-In either case, please contact the Division's FYP coordinators and keep them informed about your overseas FYP plans.

 Final Year Project Application